Honest comparison

 They are real options worth considering.
 Goodcall is well-built for English-only US small businesses but does not offer bilingual handling natively.
 Rosie has solid integrations but charges for Spanish as an add-on.
 Dialzara is similar.
 The structural gap they all share: none ship US-Hispanic Spanish (Florida Cuban, Puerto Rican, Mexican-American) by default.
 If your zip code has 30%+ Hispanic homeowners, that gap is your competitive opening — for them, but also against them.

-if AI is the right call
+If AI is the right call

-$297/month.
 10 minutes to set up.
 Live today.

-Solo plan: 500 calls, 2,000 minutes, bilingual EN/ES, Calendly booking. $0 setup, cancel anytime.
+Solo: 200 calls, 500 minutes, bilingual EN/ES, Calendly link handoff. $0 setup, cancel anytime.
 HVAC, roofing, GC templates pre-configured.